DevendraBAJAJ/django_graphql_subscriptions/README.md

             ).map(lambda event: event.instance)
    ```

+## Define a Model with a post_save signal

-4. For the post_save subscription you need to define a model with a post_save signal which inherits the post_save_subscription method from graphene_subscriptions.signals module.
+For the post_save subscription you need to define a model with a post_save signal which inherits the post_save_subscription method from graphene_subscriptions.signals module.

     ```python
     # temperature_app/models.py